himan2411/capacity-management/README.md

 ----
 [done]if multiple skills are matched then select the one with max %.
 [done]Optimise match_demand_skills() and reduce complexity. use time.time() for performance
+[FYI]Max skill level is assumed to 5
+[done]2.
+Table view from js issue
-Update the skill tree after the user selects the employees.
+[done]Skill tree me unit 1-3 are techincal skills, 4-6 are functional, 7 is process Update the skill tree after the user selects the employees.
-Max skill level is assumed to 5